 The signs pointing to ISIS, another U.S. official said, are partially based on monitoring of internal messages of the terrorist group.
 Those messages are separate from public ISIS claims of responsibility, that official said.

 In an audio message from ISIS’ Sinai branch that was posted on terror-related social media accounts Wednesday, the organization adamantly insisted that it brought down the flight.

 “Find your black boxes and analyze them, give us the results of your investigation and the depth of your expertise and prove we didn’t do it or how it was downed,” the message said.
 “Die with your rage.
 We are the ones with God’s blessing who brought it down.
 And God willing, one day we will reveal how, at the time we desire.”

 Typically, ISIS is quick to trumpet how and who carried out any attacks for purposes of praise and propaganda.
-To some, the fact that ISIS hasn't provided details in this case raises doubt about the group's repeated claims of responsibility.
+To some, the fact that ISIS hasn’t provided details in this case raised doubts about the group’s claims of responsibility.

 Officials in Egypt and Russia have said there’s no evidence to support ISIS’ claims.

 “That was a very baffling way to claim credit for what would be the most significant terrorist attack since 9/11,” CNN terrorism analyst Paul Cruickshank said.
 “But there may have been a method behind this and a reason behind this, and that may have been to protect an insider at Sharm el-Sheikh airport.”

 Britain, Ireland suspend flights from Egyptian resort city